noppoMan/node-mariadb/README.md

 node-mariadb
 =========================

-node-mariadb is a pure javascript client of mariadb.
+node-mariadb is a pure javascript client for mariadb.